-Micahel Golden presented a paper entitled “Musicking as Ecological Behavior: An Integrated ‘4E’ View” at the second Body of Knowledge: Embodied Cognition and the Arts conference, held in Melbourne, Australia in late June.
-The conference brought together an international group of philosophers, cognitive scientists, anthropologists and artists (dancers, musicians, architects, actors, sculptors, videographers, AI specialists and more), exploring interconnections among recent developments in 4E cognition and arts practices.
+Michael Golden presented a paper entitled “Musicking as Ecological Behavior: An Integrated ‘4E’ View” at the second Body of Knowledge: Embodied Cognition and the Arts conference, held in Melbourne, Australia, in late June.
+The conference brought together an international group of philosophers, cognitive scientists, anthropologists, and artists (dancers, musicians, architects, actors, sculptors, videographers, AI specialists, and more), exploring interconnections among recent developments in 4E cognition and arts practices.

 In August, he participated in an international “Zoomference” discussing implications for the role of musicking in peacebuilding in Fuyuki Kurasawa’s book, The Work of Global Justice: Human Rights as Practices, specifically in the five modes of practice Kurasawa identifies as components of global justice work.

-Tomoko Takahashi and her former capstone mentee Saori Motobayashi (undergraduate class of 2017) presented a poster entitled “Changes in Japanese ESL Speakers’ Identities and in Their Attitudes Toward Speaking English” at the Japan Second Language Association (J-SLA) 19th Annual Conference, Tokyo, Japan, June 1–2, 2019.
+Tomoko Takahashi and her former capstone mentee Saori Motobayashi (undergraduate class of 2017) presented a poster entitled “Changes in Japanese ESL Speakers’ Identities and in Their Attitudes Toward Speaking English” at the Japan Second Language Association’s 19th Annual Conference, Tokyo, Japan, June 1–2, 2019.

 Shane Barter (International Studies) attended the Canadian Political Science Association conference in June, co-organizing several panels and presenting his work, “Armed Conflicts in Southeast Asia: Intersections of Class and Ethnicity.”
-Throughout the summer, Dr. Barter served as a Visiting Scholar at the Centre for Asia-Pacific Initiatives (CAPI) at the University of Victoria, where he conducted research and collaborated with various colleagues.
+Throughout the summer, Dr. Barter served as a visiting scholar at the Centre for Asia-Pacific Initiatives at the University of Victoria, where he conducted research and collaborated with various colleagues.
 In July, Dr. Barter joined the Canadian government’s electoral observation team in Ukraine, working in eastern Ukraine for the legislative elections.

-My other collaborated paper titled ‘Trade openness and the obesity epidemic: a cross-national study of 175 countries during 1975–2016’ (Joint with Ruopeng An, et al.) was also accepted by another peer-review journal, Annals of Epidemiology in July, 2019.
+My other collaborative paper titled “Trade openness and the obesity epidemic: a cross-national study of 175 countries during 1975–2016” (Joint with Ruopeng An, et al.) was also accepted by another peer-review journal, Annals of Epidemiology, in July 2019.
 Read More

 Arie Galles, Profssor Emeritus of Painting/Drawing and Artist in Residence, participated in the invitational “International Workshop of Painters Symposium of Local Cultures,” July 14–28, in Stary Sacz, Poland.
 Other participating artists were from, France, Japan, Latvia, Poland, and Spain.
 Galles completed two paintings, “Pola 1” and “Pola 2” which are included in the current group exhibition in Stary Sacz.

-Tetsushi Ogata was invited by the US Holocaust Memorial Museum to join its Expert Meeting on International Criminal Justice Leadership Project on 6/13–14 in Washington, DC.
+Tetsushi Ogata was invited by the US Holocaust Memorial Museum to join its Expert Meeting on International Criminal Justice Leadership Project on June 13–14 in Washington, DC.
 He provided a stock-taking interview report which surveyed civil society organization leaders to explore the intersections between atrocity prevention and criminal justice systems.
-He wrote a paper with Shunji Fueki (undergraduate class of 2021), “Self-perpetuating Nationalism: A Case of New Japanese Conservatives,” and Shunji presented it at the CEEISA-International Studies Association Joint Conference in Belgrade, Serbia on 6/17.
-Tetsushi also presented two papers, one on Japan’s denialism of the comfort women issue and the other on theorizing the systems of threats during the communist mass killings in the Soviet, Chinese, and Cambodian cases, at the International Association of Genocide Scholars Conference held in Phnom Penh, Cambodia on 7/15–19.
+He wrote a paper with Shunji Fueki (undergraduate class of 2021), “Self-perpetuating Nationalism: A Case of New Japanese Conservatives,” and Shunji presented it at the CEEISA-International Studies Association Joint Conference in Belgrade, Serbia, on June 17.
+Tetsushi also presented two papers, one on Japan’s denialism of the comfort women issue and the other on theorizing the systems of threats during the communist mass killings in the Soviet, Chinese, and Cambodian cases, at the International Association of Genocide Scholars Conference held in Phnom Penh, Cambodia, on July 15–19.